 - Nurturing professional relationships, diplomacy, optimising learning and personal development

 Our assessors will support and review your progress throughout the programme.
 You will also be expected to attend at least 6 classroom sessions held at one of our many centres during the programme.
 This qualification is likely to take approximately 21 months leading to an endpoint assessment with a resulting grade at either pass, merit or distinction.

-Whilst on the course you will also be required to have 20% of their contracted working hours allocated to work towards the achievement of the Apprenticeship i.e. attending webinars, online learning, shadowing, or completing assessments.
+Whilst on the course you will also be required to have 20% of your contracted working hours allocated to work towards the achievement of the Apprenticeship.
+I.e. attending webinars, online learning, shadowing or completing assessments.

 Each candidate will be required to complete an Endpoint Assessment, which may include an interview, a professional discussion, an observation and completion of a showcase portfolio.

 So, what do you need in order to apply?
 We required all prospective candidates to hold GCSE (or equivalent) Grade A-C/4-9 in English or Maths, with a minimum of Grade E/2 in the other subject.